by walk in Gran Canaria

-The route starts in Santa Lucía old town and follows a path that will take us to the untouched Gran Canaria, a place where nature and rural life join in perfect harmony and create a landscape of exceptional beauty; we are at the Caldera de Tirajana.
-Santa Lucía is a fertile land surrounded by high mountains and gifted with quiet white hamlets, small farms, oasis of native palm trees, cane fields, vineyards and great ravines.
-Here starts the Route of the Salt, which we will cross during our hike.
+The Caldera de Tirajana is a place of extraordinary natural beauty, where high mountains meet deep ravines.
+The route starts in Santa Lucía old town and follows a path that will take us to the untouched Gran Canaria, a place where nature and rural life join in perfect harmony and create a landscape of exceptional beauty.
+The route takes place at the Caldera de Tirajana.
+Santa Lucía is a fertile land surrounded by high mountains and gifted with quiet white hamlets, small farms, oasis of native palm trees, cane fields, vineyards and ravines.
+Here starts the Route of the Salt, which we will cross during our walk.
 Some iconic mountains (Risco Blanco, Amurga Range or the Roques) are prominent in the landscape, and will be our geographical reference all over the route.
-The route finishes in an archeological site of Gran Canaria: La Fortaleza de Ansite.
-Before returning to Agaete, we will stop for a snack on the way.
+Before finishing the route we will visit an important archeological site of Gran Canaria: La Fortaleza de Ansite.
+The route finishes in Santa Lucía Old Town, a quiet village full with charming houses and tall palm trees.
+This is a beautiful hike to start your walking trip in Gran Canaria.

-Natural Triangle of Gran Canaria: Los Marteles, Altos de Tirajanas, Guayadeque (2)
+Route 2.
+Natural Triangle of Gran Canaria: Los Marteles, Altos de Tirajanas, Guayadeque

 Walk in Gran Canaria is a travel agency located in Gran Canaria (Registered name: Samsara Tours SL (Agency Operation Code:I-AV-0000873.3), fully experienced in managing routes in the Canary Islands.